amarkadam63/workingwithgit/readme.md

 # Working with git

-This repo has been created as example repository for 'Working with Git' workshop hosted by Kapil Sharma and Ramesh Dahiya and sponsored by GraciousSoft and GitHub.
+This repo has been created as example repository for 'Working with Git' workshop hosted by PHP Reboot.
+Speakers are Kapil Sharma and Ramesh Dahiya and sponsored by GraciousSoft and GitHub.

 This include list of commands we are supposed to run during workshop